panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 `Sizes.Medium = 'foo'` throws an error because the enum property is being changed.

-The cons is that you always have to import the `Enum` function and wrap your enums into it.
+But you always have to import the `Enum` function and wrap your enums into it.

 ## 5. Enum based on a class